nunoluciano/xcl/README.md

 # XCL - Web Application Platform

-2019-03-5 Crete new repository for XCL project
+2019-03-5 Create new repository for XCL project

 2019-02-11 Merge and fix branch  2.3.0 alpha